Kakure nenbutsu

 Kakure nenbutsu (隠れ念仏), or "hidden Amida Buddhism", was a form of Jōdo Shinshū Buddhism secretly practiced on the Japanese island of Kyushu, in the Hitoyoshi Domain and Satsuma Domain, during a period of religious persecution from 1555 to the declaration of freedom of religion during the Meiji Restoration.
 Because it became a secret lineage, some kakure nenbutsu lineages continued into the mid-20th century.

 Origins

-The kakure nenbutsu era began with the ikkō-ikki, violent uprisings of peasants encouraged and organized by the leadership of Shinshū splinter group Ikkō-shū.
-The ikkō-ikki were part of a period of political instability in Japan and the threat they posed to leadership was very real.
+The kakure nenbutsu era began with the ikkō-ikki, violent uprisings of peasants encouraged and organized by the leadership of Jōdo Shinshū splinter group Ikkō-shū.
+The ikkō-ikki were part of a period of political instability in Japan and the threat they posed to samurai leadership was very real.
 In response to the uprisings, in Kyushu all forms of Shinshū were banned.

 Secrecy

 Some peasants who believed in Shinshū began meeting in secret, usually in mountain caves some distance from any inhabited area.
 Others would make secret pilgrimages to temples in neighboring domains.